Correr-Zhou/RepMode/README.md

 ```
 bash scripts/dataset/make_dna_dataset.sh
 ```
-> ❗❗❗ Notably, each transmitted-light image in this collection have an extra DNA annotation but there are not a specialized DNA dataset.
+Each transmitted-light image in this collection has an extra DNA annotation but there is not a specialized DNA dataset.
-> Therefore, the samples of the DNA dataset are collected from the other datasets.
+Therefore, the samples of the DNA dataset are collected from the other datasets.

 ### Integrating data
-The last step is to format these twelve datasets and integate them:
+The last step is to format these twelve datasets and integrate them:
 ```
 bash scripts/dataset/integ_dataset.sh
 ```